alibaba/arthas/arthas-tutorials-en/command/monitor/finish.md

-The `monitor Tutorial` demonstrates the usage of monitor.
+The `monitor Tutorial`{{}} demonstrates the usage of monitor.
 If you have more tips or questions, please feel free to tell or ask in Issue.

 - Issues: https://github.com/alibaba/arthas/issues
 - Documentation: https://arthas.aliyun.com/doc/en